exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 11 - The Siege of Hope.md

 # Book 1: The Dance of Life and Death
 ## Chapter 11: The Siege of Hope

+*Fourteen weeks since the Demon King's return.
+Day 21 of the siege.*

 The decision came at dawn on the twenty-first day of the siege, when the food stores hit critical levels and demon assaults showed no signs of stopping.

 Kaelen stood in the war room, watching Archmage Selene place colored markers on a massive map of Mythosia.
 Red for demon-controlled territories.
 Blue for Alliance holdings.
 The red was spreading like a bloodstain across parchment.